-CC is not responsible for: (1) The costs of any fluids, refrigerant or other system components, or the associated labor to repair or replace the same, which is incurred as a result of a defective part covered by CC's Limited Express Warranty; (2) The costs of labor, refrigerant, materials or service incurred in removal of the defective part, or in obtaining and replacing the new or repaired part; or, (3) Transportation costs of the defective part from the installation site to CC or the return of any part not cost of labor, refrigerant, materials or service incurred in removal of the defective part, or in obtaining and replacing the new or repaired part; or, (3) Transportation costs of the defective part from the installation site to CC or the return of any part not covered by CC's Limited Express Warranty.
+CC is not responsible for: (1) The costs of any fluids, refrigerant or other system components, or the associated labor to repair or replace the same, which is incurred as a result of a defective part from the installation site to CC or the return of any part not costs of labor, refrigerant, materials or service incurred in removal of the defective part, or in obtaining and replacing the new or repaired part; or, (3) Transportation costs of the defective part from the installation site to CC or the return of any part not covered by CC's Limited Express Warranty.

-LINITATION: This Limited Express Warranty is given in lieu of all other warranties.
-If, notwithstanding the disclaimers contained herein, it is determined that other warranties exist, any such warranty, including without limitation, any express warranties or any implied warranties of fitness for any particular puppose and merchantability, shall be limited to the duration of the Limited Express Warranty.
+LIMITATION: This Limited Express Warranty is given in lieu of all other warranties.
+If, notwithstanding the disclaimers contained herein, it is determined that other warranties exist, any such warranty, including without limitation, any express warranties or any implied warranties of fitness for any particular purpose and merchantability, shall be limited to the duration of the Limited Express Warranty.